Where are the borders of the neighborhood? A look at the historical data, with links to historical maps to follow.

 - 1892 HW Faust Map of San Francisco (lots of streets never built, aka “paper streets”)

-- 1887 Britton & Rey’s Guide Map of the City of San Francisco (before Sunnyside laid out)
+- 1887 Britton & Rey’s Guide Map of the City of San Francisco (before Sunnyside was laid out)

 - 1881 Bancroft’s Official Guide Map Of City And County Of San Francisco (also before Sunnyside)